 Carpal tunnel syndrome is a painful condition affecting the hand and wrist.
 It can make simple daily tasks like typing, cooking or working with your hands fall anywhere between uncomfortable to unpleasant.
 A progressive disease, carpal tunnel syndrome can worsen if left untreated, causing numbness, increased pain and even muscle damage.
-Carpal tunnel treatment from Denver hand surgeon Dr. Frank Campanile could be the solution you’ve been looking for to relieve the symptoms of carpal tunnel syndrome.
+Carpal tunnel treatment from Denver hand surgeon Dr. Francesco Campanile could be the solution you’ve been looking for to relieve the symptoms of carpal tunnel syndrome.

 Understanding Carpal Tunnel